-4Department of Microtechnology and Nanoscience,

-Chalmers University of Technology, 41296 Göteborg, Sweden
+4Department of Microtechnology and Nanoscience, Chalmers University of Technology, 41296 Göteborg, Sweden (Received 28 April 2017; revised manuscript received 10 July 2017; published 24 August 2017)

-(Dated: July 10, 2017)

-We show the potential of cross-sectional scanning tunneling microscopy to address structural properties of dilute III-V-bismides by investigating Bi:InP.
+We show the potential of cross-sectional scanning tunneling microscopy to address structural properties of dilute III-V bismides by investigating Bi:InP.
 Bismuth atoms down to the second monolayer below the {110} InP surfaces, which give rise to three classes of distinct contrast, are identified with the help of density functional theory calculations.
-Based on this classification the pair correlation function is used to quantify the ordering of Bi-atoms on the long range.
-In a complementary short ranged study, we investigate the Bi-ordering at the atomic level.
-An enhanced tendency for the formation of first nearest neighbor Bi-pairs is found.
-In addition, the formation of small Bi-clusters is observed whose geometries appear to be related to strong first nearest neighbor Bi-pairing.
-We also identify growth related crystal defects, such as In-vacancies, P-antisites, and Bi-antisites.
+Based on this classification, the pair-correlation function is used to quantify the ordering of Bi atoms on the long range.
+In a complementary short-ranged study, we investigate the Bi ordering at the atomic level.
+An enhanced tendency for the formation of first-nearest-neighbor Bi pairs is found.
+In addition, the formation of small Bi clusters is observed whose geometries appear to be related to strong first-nearest-neighbor Bi pairing.
+We also identify growth related crystal defects, such as In vacancies, P antisites, and Bi antisites.